sarah-antillia/Tensorflow-Tiled-ImageMask-Segmentation-Oral-Cancer/README.md

 <h3>
 <a id="2">
-2 Oral Cancer ImageMask Dataset
+2 Tiled Oral Cancer ImageMask Dataset
 </a>
 </h3>
  If you would like to train this Tiled-Oral-Cancer Segmentation model by yourself,